-After successfully completing the AAMC registration, the system will prompt you to create a user name and password.
-The user name must be at least six characters.
+After successfully completing the AAMC registration, the system will prompt you to create a username and password.
+The username must be at least six characters.
 You will also need to select a security challenge question and enter a response.
 The security challenge question will be asked in the event that you need to reset your password.
-If you took the MCAT after 1977, AMCAS will locate your MCAT user name and you will be prompted for a password.
-Click the Continue button to save the information and automatically log in to the system.
+If you took the MCAT after 1977, AMCAS will locate your MCAT username and you will be prompted for a password.
+Click Continue to save the information and automatically log in to the system.

-In order to access any component of AMCAS, you must log in with a valid user name and password.
-In the event that you cannot remember your password, click the Can't remember link and a new password will be sent to the e-mail address listed during registration.
+In order to access any component of AMCAS, you must log in with a valid username and password.
+In the event that you cannot remember your password, click the "Can't remember" link and a new password will be sent to the e-mail address provided during registration.
 Do not create multiple AAMC ID numbers by registering a second time, as this may result in an investigation.
 You are logged in automatically after the initial registration process.